KonstantinosChanioglou/Weather-Application/README.md

 First of all I created the packages which are Model, View, Controller.
 Inside each the folders, __init__.py file must exists to define that these folders are packages of the project.

 --- Model ---
-Beggining with the Model package and weather.py.
-The class' constructor recieves a location parameter and initiates the latitude and longitude variables.
+->Beggining with the Model package and weather.py.
+The class' constructor recieves a location parameter and initiates the latitude and longitude variables by calling getLocationInfo function which returns these two values.
-Then the callApiCurrent(), callApiForecast() are responsible for calling the API servise of OpenWeatherMap for the current weather and forecast respectively.
+->Then the callApiCurrent(), callApiForecast() are responsible for calling the API servise of OpenWeatherMap for the current weather and forecast respectively.
-All the get functions returns the respective information from the api call response.
+->All the get functions returns the respective information from the api call response.